Printing Terms

 Kraft Paper

-a paper manufactured using Kraft pulp, usually noted for its strength.
+A paper manufactured using Kraft pulp, usually noted for its strength.
 In the Kraft pulping process, fiber is separated from lignin by cooking wood chips with steam and pressure.
 See also bleached Kraft, lignin, pulping wood.

 Laid Finish